shuffle-project/melvin-asr/README.md

 # ASR-API

-ASR-API is a simple toolkit of two services providing REST and Websocket endpoints for the transcription of audio files.
+ASR-API is an application serving REST and Websocket endpoints for the transcription of audio files.

-1. **API**: A Flask API handling audio files and returning the transcriptions as JSON objecets.(`./api`)

-2. **WhisperCPP_runner**: A handler of WhisperCPP that works with the API to transcribe the incoming audio files. (`./whispercpp_runner`)

 ## Prerequisites

 Before you begin, ensure you have installed the following tools:

-- Python 3.12
+- Python 3.10
 - Docker
 - Docker Compose
 - Visual Studio Code